saleor/saleor-sdk/README.md

 This package contains methods providing Saleor business logic for a storefront and apps.
 It handles Saleor GraphQL queries and mutations, manages Apollo cache, and provides an internal state to manage popular storefront use cases, like user authentication.

-> :warning: **Note: Saleor SDK is being DEPRECATED.
-Please use authentication from our [Saleor docs](https://docs.saleor.io/docs/3.x/api-usage/authentication)**
+> :warning: **Note: Saleor SDK is DEPRECATED.
+Please use authentication from [Saleor docs](https://docs.saleor.io/docs/3.x/api-usage/authentication)**

 ## Table of Contents